MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/Inventory2.md

 ### Adding a price list to several items

->   You can use a price list wizard to add price list information to several
->   items at once.
-To be able to do this, the items must be assigned the same
+>   You can use a price list wizard to add price list information to several items at once.
+To be able to do this, the items must be assigned the same price method.
->   price method.
 Refer to *Price methods* for more information.

 >   You can end a price list wizard session at any time by choosing Cancel.
-Your
->   records will be unchanged until you choose Finish in the last price list
+Your records will be unchanged until you choose Finish in the last price list wizard window.
->   wizard window.

 >   *Use this procedure only if you’re using standard pricing.
-For information
->   about pricing utilities you can use with extended pricing, refer to Chapter
->   33, “Extended pricing utilities.”*
+For information about pricing utilities you can use with extended pricing, refer to Chapter 33, “Extended pricing utilities.”*

 >   **To add a price list to several items:**

 1. Refer to *Getting started with a price list wizard*, selecting the option for adding a price list to several items.
 The Add Price List Wizard - Price Method window opens.

 2. Select a price method from the list.
 All items you’re adding a price list to must share the same price method.
 Choose Next.

->   *To add price list records for multiple currencies to an item, you must be
->   using Multicurrency Management and you must select Currency Amount or
->   Percent of List for the price method, and the items must already have the
->   appropriate currencies assigned to them.*
+>   *To add price list records for multiple currencies to an item, you must be using Multicurrency Management and you must select Currency Amount or Percent of List for the price method, and the items must already have the appropriate currencies assigned to them.*

->   The window that appears depends on whether you’re using multicurrency
->   features and the price method you selected.
+>   The window that appears depends on whether you’re using multicurrency features and the price method you selected.

->   **If you’re using Multicurrency Management and you selected percent of list
->   or currency amount** The Add Price List Wizard - Currency and Price Level
+>   **If you’re using Multicurrency Management and you selected percent of list or currency amount** The Add Price List Wizard - Currency and Price Level window opens.
->   window opens.

->   **If you’re not using multicurrency features** The Add Price List Wizard -
->   Price Level window opens.
+>   **If you’re not using multicurrency features** The Add Price List Wizard - Price Level window opens.

 ![](media/5cd1f027687470fbc824f114374c4e14.jpg)

-1. Enter or select a currency (if you’re using Multicurrency Management and have selected a price method of Current Amount or Percent of List) and price level.
+3. Enter or select a currency (if you’re using Multicurrency Management and have selected a price method of Current Amount or Percent of List) and price level.
 Choose Next.

 >   The window that appears depends on the price method you selected earlier.

->   **If you selected currency amount** The Add Price List Wizard - Initial
->   Price window opens.
+>   **If you selected currency amount** The Add Price List Wizard - Initial Price window opens.

->   **If you selected another price method** The Add Price List Wizard - Initial
->   Percentage window opens.
+>   **If you selected another price method** The Add Price List Wizard - Initial Percentage window opens.

 ![](media/af90614fcd54c262d4bc2ab818f16479.jpg)

-1. Enter information to calculate the default price for the items you’re adding the price list to.
+4. Enter information to calculate the default price for the items you’re adding the price list to.

->   **If you selected currency amount earlier** Enter an amount to be the
->   default price for the items.
+>   **If you selected currency amount earlier** Enter an amount to be the default price for the items.
 Choose Next.

->   **If you selected another price method** Enter a default percentage to be
->   used to calculate pricing for items.
+>   **If you selected another price method** Enter a default percentage to be used to calculate pricing for items.
 Choose Next.

 >   *This is default pricing for the items that you’re adding price lists to.
->   Later, you can adjust the pricing for specific items in the group.*
+Later, you can adjust the pricing for specific items in the group.*

-1. In the Add Price List Wizard - Restrictions window, enter restrictions to define the items to be included in the group that you’re adding the price list to.
+5. In the Add Price List Wizard - Restrictions window, enter restrictions to define the items to be included in the group that you’re adding the price list to.
 You can add as many restrictions as you like, but you can use each range type only once.
 For example, you can define only one range of item numbers.

 ![](media/eec7f923650251582aab4763c9fa4b85.jpg)

->   You can use item numbers, descriptions, short descriptions, generic
->   descriptions, class IDs, and price groups to define the group of items that
->   you’re adding the price list to.

-*Refer to Items updated by price list wizards for more information.*
+>   You can use item numbers, descriptions, short descriptions, generic descriptions, class IDs, and price groups to define the group of items that you’re adding the price list to. *Refer to Items updated by price list wizards for more information.* Choose Next.

->   Choose Next.

 ![](media/fd662f1148d27e21b43b72df15fb0736.jpg)

-1. Review the information in the scrolling window.
+6. Review the information in the scrolling window.
 Make any modifications as needed.

 *To print a preview report, choose File \>\> Print or choose the print icon button.*

->   **To remove an item from the list to be updated** Clear the check box at the
->   beginning of the appropriate line.
+>   **To remove an item from the list to be updated** Clear the check box at the beginning of the appropriate line.

->   **To adjust the price for an item** Change the amount or percentage directly
->   in the scrolling window.
+>   **To adjust the price for an item** Change the amount or percentage directly in the scrolling window.
+Choose Next.

->   Choose Next.

-1. In the Add Price List Wizard - Finish window, review the summary of the price list modification you’re making.
+7. In the Add Price List Wizard - Finish window, review the summary of the price list modification you’re making.

 ![](media/a42adfe0435da5d3a0daa6dfd3285b46.jpg)

 >   Choose Finish to add the price lists to the items.
-The Add Price List Audit
->   Report automatically will be generated.
+The Add Price List Audit Report automatically will be generated.

 ### Updating price lists for several items

->   You can update price list records for a group of items that share a common
->   price method.
-To be updated, the combination of currency, price level, unit
->   of measure, and quantity breaks must already exist in each item’s price
+>   You can update price list records for a group of items that share a common price method.
+To be updated, the combination of currency, price level, unit of measure, and quantity breaks must already exist in each item’s price list.
->   list.

 >   You can end a price list wizard session at any time by choosing Cancel.
-Your
->   records will be unchanged until you choose Finish in the last price list
+Your records will be unchanged until you choose Finish in the last price list wizard window.
->   wizard window.

 >   *Use this procedure only if you’re using standard pricing.
-For information
->   about pricing utilities you can use with extended pricing, refer to Chapter
->   33, “Extended pricing utilities.”*
+For information about pricing utilities you can use with extended pricing, refer to Chapter 33, “Extended pricing utilities.”*

 >   **To update price lists for several items:**

 1. Refer to *Getting started with a price list wizard*, selecting the wizard for updating a price list to several items.
 The Update Price List Wizard - Price Method window opens.

 2. Select a price method, then choose Next.

 3. In the Update Price List Wizard - Update Information window, indicate how the price list information should be updated.

->   **To adjust prices by a percentage** Mark Percentage and enter the
+>   **To adjust prices by a percentage** Mark Percentage and enter the percentage change.
->   percentage change.
 Choose Next.

->   **To adjust prices by a fixed percentage** Mark Fixed Percentage and enter
->   the percentage change.
+>   **To adjust prices by a fixed percentage** Mark Fixed Percentage and enter the percentage change.
 Choose Next.
-This option isn’t available if you’re
->   using the Currency Amount price method.
+This option isn’t available if you’re using the Currency Amount price method.

->   **To adjust prices by a fixed amount** This option is available only if
->   you’re using the Currency Amount price method.
-Mark Fixed Amount and enter
->   the amount of increase or decrease.
+>   **To adjust prices by a fixed amount** This option is available only if you’re using the Currency Amount price method.
+Mark Fixed Amount and enter the amount of increase or decrease.
 Choose Next.

 *Refer to Fixed percentages versus percentages for more information.*

-1. If you selected the Currency Amount price method, use the Update Price List Wizard - Rounding Information window to enter and select rounding options for the records you’re updating.
+4. If you selected the Currency Amount price method, use the Update Price List Wizard - Rounding Information window to enter and select rounding options for the records you’re updating.
 If you don’t want rounding to occur, select None for the Round Policy.

->   Choose Next.
+Choose Next.

 ![](media/6c13fc5387a78a3eaf216fd748da2b27.jpg)

->   *Refer to Rounding calculations for updating price lists for more
->   information about how rounding options affect pricing.*
+>   *Refer to Rounding calculations for updating price lists for more information about how rounding options affect pricing.*

-1. In the Update Price List Wizard - Restrictions window, select the ranges of price list records to be updated.
+5. In the Update Price List Wizard - Restrictions window, select the ranges of price list records to be updated.
 You can define as many range restrictions as needed, but only items that meet all restrictions will be updated.
 Choose Next.

 ![](media/d0030d26a70f259a770dcf78049d8ce2.jpg)

->   When you’re updating price list records for a group of items, you can choose
->   the specific items and the specific price list records to be updated.
-For
->   example, if you’re using Multicurrency Management, you might want to update
->   all price lists for a specific currency.
-To do this, you’d include that
->   currency in the restrictions list.
+>   When you’re updating price list records for a group of items, you can choose the specific items and the specific price list records to be updated.
+For example, if you’re using Multicurrency Management, you might want to update all price lists for a specific currency.
+To do this, you’d include that currency in the restrictions list.

 *Refer to Items updated by price list wizards for more information.*

-1. In the Update Price List Wizard - Preview window, review the information in the scrolling window.
+6. In the Update Price List Wizard - Preview window, review the information in the scrolling window.
 Make any modifications as needed.

-*To print a preview report, choose File \>\> Print or choose the print icon button.*
+*To print a preview report, choose File \>\> Print or choose the print iconton.*

 ![](media/17a52fb7cbd00619d53cb48d203c64b9.jpg)

->   **To remove an item from the list to be updated** Clear the check box at the
->   beginning of the appropriate line.
+>   **To remove an item from the list to be updated** Clear the check box at the beginning of the appropriate line.
 Choose Next.

->   **To adjust the price for an item** Change the amount or percentage directly
->   in the scrolling window.
+>   **To adjust the price for an item** Change the amount or percentage directly in the scrolling window.
 Choose Next.

-1. In the Update Price List Wizard - Finish window, review the summary of the price list modification you’re making.
+7. In the Update Price List Wizard - Finish window, review the summary of the price list modification you’re making.

 ![](media/f7187498cbb5034e754e43c2b3c43686.jpg)

 >   Choose Finish to update the price lists.
-The Update Price List Audit Report
->   automatically will be generated.
+The Update Price List Audit Report automatically will be generated.

 ### Fixed percentages versus percentages

->   If you’re updating price lists that have a price method based on a
->   percentage—any price method other than Currency Amount—you can choose to
->   specify either a fixed percentage or a percentage change.
-If you use the
->   Fixed Percent update option, the percentage you enter is added to the
->   percentage in each price list.
-If you use the Percent update option, the
->   percentage in each price list is multiplied by the percentage you enter, and
->   the result is added to the percentage in each price list.
+>   If you’re updating price lists that have a price method based on a percentage—any price method other than Currency Amount—you can choose to specify either a fixed percentage or a percentage change.
+If you use the Fixed Percent update option, the percentage you enter is added to the percentage in each price list.
+If you use the Percent update option, the percentage in each price list is multiplied by the percentage you enter, and the result is added to the percentage in each price list.

->   Refer to the table for information about how those options will affect your
+>   Refer to the table for information about how those options will affect your price lists.
->   price lists.

 |                                                               | **Fixed percentage** | **Percentage**                                     |
 |---------------------------------------------------------------|----------------------|----------------------------------------------------|